-The training program of Lowcomote aims at enabling the recruited ESRs to develop a broad range of scientific, technical and transferable skills that will prepare them for fruitful careers in academia and industry, namely thanks to training led by world experts in the field and timely and high quality feedback by all co-supervisors.
+The training program of Lowcomote aims at enabling the recruited PhDs to develop a broad range of scientific, technical and transferable skills that will prepare them for fruitful careers in academia and industry, namely thanks to training led by world experts in the field and timely and high quality feedback by all co-supervisors.

 In particular, the network will provide training for the three main competences needed for developing future LCEPs:

 - Model driven engineering, for domain analysis, language construction and code generation;

 - Cloud computing, for an efficient use of the Cloud infrastructure to manage a large number of users and artefacts;

 - Machine learning, for building smart assistants for citizen developers.